parimal5/CKA/Notes/6. Security/Authentication/README.md

 - Contexts: Combinations of cluster + user + namespace
 - Current Context: The active context kubectl uses by default

+### How to set new kubeconfig file as default without overriding  the existing file?

+- KUBECONFIG environment variable to point to your kubeconfig file.
+- export KUBECONFIG=/root/my-new-kube-config
+- To make it persist across reboots and new shell sessions add this env variable in `.bashrc`.

 1. View Current Configuration

 ```bash